moove-it/mobile-coding-challenge/README.md

 ## Introduction
 Your local movie theater wants to make things a bit more interesting to attract the younger audience.

-To to this, they came up with the idea of building a mobile application so the users can see which movies are available to watch, leave reviews, build a community, etc.
+To do this, they came up with the idea of building a mobile application so the users can see which movies are available to watch, leave reviews, build a community, etc.

 They have commended you with the task of building such app.
 Since it's a first version to test if it's a good product or not, they have chosen a few features to build first and then see what happens.